 Exploring 3rd Grade Reading Levels in Your Schools

 Children entering third grade this year will be preparing to graduate from high school in 2030.
 To ensure they are prepared for an increasingly complex workforce, they must have a strong foundation.
-The Florida Chamber Foundation’s Business Alliance for Early Learning has been working to promote the importance of quality early learning and raise awareness among business leaders.
+The Florida Chamber Foundation’s Business Alliance for Early Learning Project has been working to promote the importance of quality early learning and raise awareness among business leaders.
 Preparing children for school begins long before they enter the classroom which is why Florida’s Kindergarten Readiness and 3rd Grade Reading Scores are such vital metrics on TheFloridaScorecard.org.

 A child’s future success may also be impacted by where they live.
 Research shows many students living in high poverty areas have fewer resources and may perform at lower academic levels than children living in higher socioeconomic income areas.
-The Florida Chamber Foundation’s Prosperity Initiative is uniting business leaders behind the effort to create equity of opportunity and end generational poverty in Florida one zip code at a time.
+The Florida Chamber Foundation’s Prosperity Project is uniting business leaders behind the effort to create equity of opportunity and end generational poverty in Florida one zip code at a time.

-The Florida Gap Map brings together the important work of the Florida Prosperity Initiative and the Business Alliance for Early Learning.
+The Florida Gap Map brings together the important work of the Florida Prosperity Project and the Florida Business Alliance for Early Learning Project.
 This online tool gives business and community leaders throughout Florida important information on the schools in their community.

 The Florida Gap Map provides the poverty rate for children under 18 in each zip code as well as identifying the public elementary schools in each zip code.
 The Florida Gap Map also shows the *Department of Education Florida Standards Assessments for the 2018-19 school year, identifying how many children at each school were not able to pass the 3rd Grade Reading assessment with a Level 3 or higher.

 We want to put a focus on what we can do at the school level, the zip code level and the community level to help our kids.
 We can change the trajectory of what’s going to happen in these kids’ lives.Mark Wilson